odysseyindia/odyssey-tours/content/english/tim/itineraries/jim-corbett-country/_index.md

           The hotel can organise jungle walks, birding, a wonderful termite walk, and show you the medicinal plants that are grown in the property.
-Please note: safaris can generally not be booked on the spot, so please let us know when you book this tour if you'd like to go on further jeep or canter excursions in Corbett National Park.
+Please note: safaris can generally not be booked on the spot, so please let us know when you book this tour if you’d like to go on further jeep or canter excursions in Corbett National Park.
   - day: 10
     item: